The team for 2015 Country Championships in Geelong

-After Day 3 of the 2015 Victorian Age Swimming Championships, Bendigo East swimmers have produced a series of outstanding results, with most of the team swimming personal beat times.
-The team of 21 swimmers have been competing against the best age group swimmers in the state, as well as swimmers from interstate, Japan and New Zealand at the Melbourne Sports and Aquatic Centre.
-The team has made 10 finals, with Kate Jordan finishing 7th in the girls 17-18 years 100m breaststroke, 5th in 400m Individual Medley and 5th in 200m breaststroke, Matthew Slot 8th in the boys 16 years 400m freestyle and 8th in 400 IM, Emily Evans 6th in the girls 12 years 100m backstroke and 9th in 200m backstroke, Harry Downing 6th in the boys 11 and under 200m IM and Mitchell Sherlock 8th in the boys 13 and under 800m freestyle with a 14 second PB.
+The Bendigo East swimmers qualified for 21 finals, with some very encouraging efforts from some younger members of the team.
+Harry Downing performed strongly in finishing 5th in the boys 11/u 100m butterfly, 6th in 200m IM and 8th in 100m freestyle and Maggie Skewes 8th in the 11/under girls 100m freestyle, 9th in 200m freestyle and 10th in 200m backstroke.
+Other finalists included Matthew Slot, 8th in the boys 16 years 400m freestyle and 8th in 400 IM, Emily Evans, 6th in the girls 12 years 100m backstroke and 9th in 200m backstroke, Kiara Verbeek 9th in the 14 years girls 100m breaststroke and Mitchell Sherlock 8th in the boys 13/under 800m freestyle with a 14 second PB and 9th in the 200m butterfly.
 Among many other great performances, the effort of Jarrod Slot in finishing 12th in the boys 14-15 years 1500m with a 26 second PB was outstanding.
 The relays teams have also performed very well, all swimming under their entry times, with the girls 12 4x50m freestyle relay and the girls 18/u 4x100m freestyle relay teams both finishing 11th.

 "BESC aims to develop the opportunity for swimmers of all abilities to progress from learning to swim to competitive swimming, and achieve their full potential in a supportive, friendly, and social setting.
 The club encourages community and team spirit, and strives to promote a lifelong love of the sport."